MelgMKW/Pulsar/README.md

 - A much faster Host Always Wins where the host selects the next track directly in the race.
 - Worldwides that work as on vanilla
 - The features that impact gameplay the most (200cc, UMTs, feather, mega TCs) can be turned off in the software when making your distribution.
 Pulsar can also be used as a base to add your own features.
 CTTP is such an example.
 The software only outputs the tracks and a config file, but the code binaries can be modified to fit your needs.

+Credits:
+-Treeky for [Kamek](https://github.com/Treeki/Kamek/tree/master).
+The engine has been ever so slightly modified to create a new output format which combines the usual 4 binaries.